Kwarteng presents plan to Treasury for assistance to industries hit by energy crisis

 Kwasi Kwarteng seeks Treasury support for industries hit by soaring energy prices

-Follows extraordinary row between departments over support
+Intervention follows extraordinary row between departments over support

-Kwasi Kwarteng, the business secretary, has presented a formal plan to the Treasury for assistance for industries hit by soaring energy prices.
+Kwasi Kwarteng, the business secretary, has presented a plan to the Treasury for assistance for industries worst-affected by soaring energy prices.

-On Monday the cabinet minister made a formal request to Rishi Sunak’s department for support to energy intensive industries adversely impacted by escalating costs, according to Sky News.
+The cabinet minister made a formal request to Rishi Sunak’s department for support to energy intensive industries on Monday amid growing calls for emergency assistance and warnings over job losses.

-A government source confirmed to The Independent that BEIS (Department for Business, Energy, and Industrial Strategy) had submitted proposals to the Treasury – but details were not immediately clear.
+A government source told The Independent that BEIS (Department for Business, Energy, and Industrial Strategy) had submitted proposals to Rishi Sunak’s department – but details were not immediately clear.

+A plan being considered involves issuing state-backed loans to companies to stop them from shutting down their operations over a winter in which energy prices are expected to remain high – according to The Times.

+An announcement is likely this week and the total package is expected to cost hundreds of millions of pounds, the newspaper adds.

 It follows an extraordinary row between the two departments over the weekend, with Mr Kwarteng accused of “making things up” during broadcast interviews, after suggesting the Treasury had been involved with talks over support.